stackunderflow111/blog/content/post/2021-08-28-pods-networking/index.en.md

 The second, and the most important requirement for pods networking is: *Pods should communicate with each other without NAT*.

 What does it mean?
 For example, pod 1 with IP address 192.168.1.10 sends a packet to pod 2 192.168.2.10.
-In NAT-less communication, pod 2 sees the source address to be 192.168.1.10 instead of something else.
-In other words, the packet has not been NATed.
+If we configured NAT according to [Access the Internet from a network namespace](http://localhost:4321/p/network-namespaces/#access-the-internet-from-a-network-namespace), pod 2 will see the source IP address to be 172.16.94.11.
+However, we want it to see 192.168.1.10.
+In other words, the packet should not be NATed.

 ![natless](images/natless.png)

-The NAT-less feature can be extended to nodes-to-pods communication.
-If a process running on a node (but outside of any pods) communicates with a pod, either on the same node or on another node, no NAT should occur.
-Here comes our third requirement:

-*Nodes and Pods should communicate with each other without NAT*.

 Actually, the third requirement only applies to platforms that support pods running in the host network (e.g. Linux).
 This article only discusses Linux platform.